What do I need to do?

 • Paying your booking fee

-• If you are joining in September, make sure you have selected the right year – 2023/2024
+• If you are joining us this September, make sure you have selected the right year – 2024/2025

-• In the additional information and preferences section – disclose as much information about yourself (medical, disability, anything relevant to your allocation etc).
-Please ensure you fill in all the boxes!
+• In the additional information and preferences section – please disclose as much information about yourself (medical, disability, anything relevant to your allocation etc) so can try to accommodate your needs.

-• Remember: You can ask to live with friends but this is not guaranteed.
+• You can ask to live with friends, but this is not always guaranteed.

-The allocation process will commence on 17th April 2023 to continuing students and 5th May 2023 to 1st year full time students, and will continue on a rolling basis every 2 weeks until September 2023 until the rooms have been accepted and allocated, based on the criteria listed in our Accommodation Allocation policy
+The allocation process will commence on 24th April 2024 to continuing students and 8th May 2024 to 1st year full-time students, and will continue on a rolling basis every 2 weeks until September 2024 until the rooms have been accepted and allocated, based on the criteria listed in our Accommodation Allocation policy.

 Once you've found a place you love, go ahead and apply, and our team will get back to you within a week with the outcome of your application.